 - Scary Stinging Swarm: Pluto inadvertently upsets the bees inside the Stock Beehive he was playing with.

-- Sliding Scale of Insect Anthropomorphism: Two examples of this trope embodied in a single character; the caterpillar who is green, segmented, has four arms, at least four legs and a pair of antennae, also has a dog-like humanoid face with big eyes and big lips, wears White Gloves on his Four-Fingered Hands and sterotypical round Disney shoes, turns into a butterfly who is a perfectly humanoid (and jarringly beautiful) Latina-looking woman with five-fingered hands wearing a magenta dress and heels.
+- Sliding Scale of Anthropomorphism: Two examples of this trope embodied in a single character; the caterpillar who is green, segmented, has four arms, at least four legs and a pair of antennae, also has a dog-like humanoid face with big eyes and big lips, wears White Gloves on its Four-Fingered Hands and stereotypical round Disney shoes, turns into a butterfly who is a perfectly humanoid (and jarringly beautiful) Latina-looking woman with five-fingered hands wearing a magenta dress and heels.
 The only features that show that she is a butterfly are her size, her wings, and her antennae.
 May also be an example of Bizarre Sexual Dimorphism.

 - Spicy Latina: Well, playful, flirty and extremely confident applies well to the Butterfly.

 - Stock Beehive: Pluto the Pup plays with one as if it were a ball.
 Not soon after that he has to deal with the bees living inside.

 - Through a Face Full of Fur: An abashed Pluto's face is flushed red, after the Latina butterfly (who had just metamorphosed from a male caterpillar after spinning a cocoon at the tip of the dog's tail and emerging from it as the new form) catches him checking her out as she dances provocatively.